ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Added CBOR integer abbreviations for ACE Groupcomm Parameters.

 * Revised alternative computing of N_S challenge when DTLS is used.

+* Clarified maximum size of the OSCORE Sender ID.

 * Clarified meaning of 'cred_fmt'.